Welcome to marine corps league sgt. morgan W. Strader detachment #1467

 He served with the 2nd Platoon, Kilo Company, 3rd Battalion, 1st Marine Regiment, 1st Marine Division, 1st Expeditionary Force at Camp Pendleton, CA. Sgt Strader was on his second tour of duty in Iraq when he was killed in action while fighting in the second battle of Fallujah.
 He died while protecting his platoon and the convoy his platoon was escorting.

-Our May 2024 Membership meeting will be on Tuesday the 21st at Hilltoppers at 86 Duer Court, Crossville TN.
-Doors open at 1730 for meet and greet and meeting starts at 1800 and a Fellowship Dinner After the Mtg.
+Our November Membership meeting will be on Tuesday the 18th at Hilltoppers at 86 Duer Court, Crossville TN.
+Doors open at 1700 for meet and greet and meeting starts at 1800 and a Fellowship Dinner After the Mtg.
 Location TBD).
 Check the calendar for a Google map

 Our Member Jim Mathisen submitted a well done video of the 4th Marine Division returning to Maui from Iwo Jimo on 4 April 1945.
 A great history lesson of our past Marines.